ory/sdk/clients/kratos/java/docs/PublicApi.md

 Initialize browser-based verification flow

-This endpoint initializes a browser-based profile management flow.
-Once initialized, the browser will be redirected to &#x60;urls.profile_ui&#x60; with the request ID set as a query parameter.
+This endpoint initializes a browser-based verification flow.
+Once initialized, the browser will be redirected to &#x60;urls.settings_ui&#x60; with the request ID set as a query parameter.
 If no valid user session exists, a login flow will be initialized.  &gt; This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
 More information can be found at [ORY Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).

 ### Example
 ```java